roryhardy/reveal-leap-motion/README.md

 ## Misc

 reveal-leap-js includes [LeapJS][4], developed by [Leap Motion][1] for your convenience.
-It is licensed under Apache 2.0 and the license can be obtained [here][5].
+LeapJS is licensed under the Apache 2.0 license which can be obtained [here][5].

 ## Contributing